batfish/af19-demo/README.md

 The `policies` folder contains pytest-based policies.  `conftest.py` has the test setup and the remaining files have different policies.

 The `ansible-policies` folder contains Ansible-based policies.
-Ansible policy playbooks assume that the snapshot has already been initialized.
+Ansible policy playbooks assume that the snapshot has already been initialized, so they must be invoked after the pytest-based policies.

 ## Gitlab pipelines